Dorothy Stratten: Murder

 Snider's two roommates had left in the morning, so the couple was alone when Stratten stepped into the house that she had shared with her husband until just a few months earlier.
 By all appearances, Stratten had spent some time in the living room, where her purse was found lying open, before she and Snider went into his bedroom.

 By 8:00 that evening, both of the roommates had returned to the house.
 They saw Stratten's car parked out front and noted that Snider's bedroom door was closed.
 Assuming that the couple had reconciled and wanted their privacy, the roommates spent the next several hours watching television in the living room.

 Alerted by Snider's private detective who phoned expressing concern after not hearing from Snider all day, the roommates entered the bedroom shortly after 11:00 P.M. and discovered the bodies of Stratten and Snider.
 Each had been killed by a single blast from Snider's shotgun.
 Both bodies were nude.
 According to the police timeline and from the forensic evidence collected at the crime scene, Snider had shot Stratten that afternoon within an hour of her arrival at the house, then committed suicide approximately one hour after the murder.

 Some time after midnight in the early morning of August 15, the private detective telephoned the Playboy Mansion and told Hefner that Stratten had been murdered.
 Hefner then called Bogdanovich.
 After collapsing at the news, Bogdanovich was sedated.
 Stratten's mother was told of her daughter's death at her Vancouver-area home later that morning by an officer of the Royal Canadian Mounted Police.

-Stratten's body was cremated and the remains interred at the Westwood Village Memorial Park cemetery in Los Angeles.
+Stratten's body was cremated, and her remains were interred at the Westwood Village Memorial Park cemetery in Los Angeles.
 The epitaph on Stratten's grave marker includes a passage, chosen by Bogdanovich, from Chapter 34 of the Ernest Hemingway novel A Farewell to Arms.
 Three years after the murder, the author's granddaughter, Mariel Hemingway, played Stratten in Star 80, the Bob Fosse biopic about the doomed Playmate and her husband.
 Bogdanovich was interred next to her remains following his death in 2022.